EDIorg/data-package-best-practices/datapackage-design-BP/in_other_repositories.md

 -   A **linked dataset or data package** contains metadata, but the only data present are links to the unique identifier(s) of data held in another repository.

-For the purposes of this document, all four dataset types above are published as records in online research data repositories and are assigned unique digital identifiers (DOIs).
+For the purposes of this document, all four dataset types above are published as records in online research data repositories and are assigned unique digital identifiers (DOIs). **Data users should always cite the DOI (or other identifier) that resolves to the repository holding the original data.**

 This document discusses reasons for creating additional repository records for a published dataset, i.e., linked datasets pointing to other repositories, and provides recommendations on how to develop such records.
 It was written for the intended audience of a Long Term Ecological Research (LTER) information manager (IM), though it is applicable to anyone handling data in the context of a larger ecological research program.
 EDI is used as the representative data repository in this document.
 The same practices could be applied to other similar repositories.